How do payment cycles work?

 Do I lose any days in my plan if it gets suspended?

-Of course not.
-If your plan is for whatever reason suspended, your payment cycle will simply shift.
+- If your plan is suspended by Fizz, whether for purposes of analysis following inappropriate use or following non-payment, your payment cycle will simply shift.
 For example, say the plan of a member is suspended following a missed payment, and Fizz ends up receiving the said payment 5 days later.
 The payment cycle of this member will simply be shifted by 5 days.
 He’ll enjoy his plan for a month, and the new anniversary date of his plan will become the day Fizz received that payment.